Gnosder/Gaming/Herald's of Gaxton/Session Notes.md

 Riis
 Glimmer is 1920s American Money (listed in cents) (100000 glimmer == 1000$)
-Corvax Daughter Idirys.
+Corvax Neice Idirys.
 Corvax in on Riis.
     House of Dusk
     House of Changes
         Corvax house, number 2 house behind Kings.